15 Global Climate Change

 There are two important reasons why carbon dioxide is the most important greenhouse gas.
 First, carbon dioxide has a long residence time in the atmosphere (meaning that it does not go away for hundreds of years).
 Second, most of the additional carbon dioxide is “fossil” in origin.
 That means that it is released by burning fossil fuels.
 For example, coal is a fossil fuel.
 Coal is made from plant material created by photosynthesis millions of years ago and stored in the ground.
 Photosynthesis takes sunlight plus carbon dioxide and creates the carbohydrates of plants.
 This occurs over millions of years, as a slow process accumulating fossil carbon in rocks and sediments.
 When we burn coal, we instantaneously release the stored solar energy and the fossil carbon dioxide that took million of years to accumulate in the first place.

 Earth has two important carbon cycles.
 One is the biological one, wherein living organisms — mostly plants — consume carbon dioxide from the atmosphere to make their tissues through photosynthesis, and then, after they die, that carbon is released back into the atmosphere when they decay over several years or decades .
 The following is the general equation for photosynthesis.

 CO2 + H2O + sunlight → sugar + O2

-A small proportion of this biological-cycle carbon becomes buried in sedimentary rocks: during the slow formation of coal, as tiny fragments and molecules in organic-rich shale, and as the shells and other parts of marine organisms in limestone.
+The second is the geologic carbon cycle.
+A small portion of this biological-cycle carbon becomes buried in sedimentary rocks during the slow formation of coal, as tiny fragments and molecules in organic-rich shale, and as the shells and other parts of marine organisms in limestone.
 This then becomes part of the geological carbon cycle, a cycle that actually involves a majority of Earth’s carbon, but one that operates only very slowly .

 The following is a list of storage reservoirs for the geological carbon cycle.